Drisnel/Building-Canon-Character-Bots-for-Internet-Connected-LLMs/templates/en/original-script-template.md

 - territoriality
 - guilt
 - curiosity
+- specialized obligations or structures tied to the bot’s world

 This block is one of the most important parts of an original bot script.

 It should answer:
 **Why does interaction keep happening with this character beyond surface attraction or small talk?**

+If the bot is mainly driven by a non-relational axis, that should be clearly visible here.

 ---